atf4j/atf4j/atf4j-soapui/README.md

 # atf4j-soapui

-## Automated Test Framework for SOAPUI
+## Automated Test Framework for Java - SOAPUI

-Automated Test Framework for SOAPUI
+Automated Test Framework for SOAPUI using Groovy and Java.

 ## Maven Dependency